txello/qtasks/docs/en/examples/practice/large_business.md

 ---

-## 🧠 Контроль и мониторинг
+## 🧠 Control and monitoring

-В связке с QTasks WebView можно:
+In conjunction with QTasks WebView, you can:

-* отслеживать статус задач;
+* track task status;
-* фильтровать по типам/ошибкам/времени;
+* filter by type/error/time;
-* отменять, перезапускать, просматривать логи;
+* cancel, restart, view logs;
-* интегрировать в корпоративные панели управления.
+* integrate into corporate dashboards.

 ---

-## ✅ Результат
+## ✅ Result

-QTasks в крупной компании позволяет:
+QTasks in a large company allows you to:

-* гибко настраивать компоненты (брокер, storage, config);
+* flexibly configure components (broker, storage, config);
-* управлять распределённой обработкой задач;
+* manage distributed task processing;
-* расширять поведение задач без переписывания ядра;
+* extend task behavior without rewriting the core;
-* интегрироваться с BI, мониторингом, логированием, Kafka, REST, gRPC и др.
+* integrate with BI, monitoring, logging, Kafka, REST, gRPC, etc.

-Это превращает QTasks в основу фреймворка для автоматизации и обработки событий корпоративного уровня.
+This makes QTasks the foundation of a framework for enterprise-level automation and event processing.